Powerlearnproject/se-day1-assignment-GbengaOke/README.md

 In summary, IDEs streamline the coding process and enhance productivity, while VCS manage changes and support teamwork, making both essential for efficient and collaborative software development.

-f.
+g.
 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

 - Changing Requirements: Requirements may change during the development cycle, leading to scope creep and project delays.
 - Tight Deadlines: Pressure to deliver software products on schedule can result in rushed development and compromised quality.
 - Technical Debt: Accrued from shortcuts or suboptimal solutions, technical debt can impede future development efforts and increase maintenance costs.
 Strategies for overcoming challenges include effective communication, agile methodologies, prioritization of tasks, and regular reassessment of project goals and timelines.

-g.
+h.
 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

 Testing is a critical aspect ofsoftware quality  assurance and involves various types of testing, including:
   - Unit Testing: Testing individual components or modules of software to varify that they meet up with requirements.
   - Integration Testing: Testing interactions between different components or subsystems to ensure their integration with one another.